 Lexi volunteered for a Day of Service with an Art and Soul program at Child Advocates San Antonio (CASA).
 The program gives children who had been removed from their homes by Child Protective Services an opportunity to spend the morning painting.
 She had to leave a few minutes early to go to a rehearsal at the Woodlawn Theatre.
 As she walked out, Lexi asked if these children who seemed to enjoy painting would enjoy going to shows at the theater and how could she make that happen.
 It seemed a brilliant idea to allow these children to escape a harsh everyday reality and smile for a few hours of live performance.
 Within a few weeks, the first group of CASA children and their advocates enjoyed a production of Shrek the Musical Jr at the Woodlawn Theatre.
-Since then, over 800 tickets have been provided for CASA children and children from St. PJ's Children's Home to attend live performances at the Woodlawn Theatre, Children's Ballet of San Antonio, San Antonio Symphony, Ballet San Antonio, The Magik Theatre and The Public Theater.
+Since then, nearly 1000 tickets have been provided for CASA children and children from St. PJ's Children's Home to attend live performances at the Woodlawn Theatre, Children's Ballet of San Antonio, San Antonio Symphony, Ballet San Antonio, The Magik Theatre and The Public Theater.
 Also we sponsored two summer theater camp scholarships at the Woodlawn and Magik theaters plus two scholarships for fall academy classes at The Magik.

 OUR MISSION AND VISION

 To bring hope and inspiration to abused, neglected and at-risk children by providing free access to the performing arts.

 To enable every child, regardless of circumstances, to experience the beauty and magic of the performing arts and to feel that dreams are attainable.